code2blog/tool-muleesb/README.md

 code2blog_connectors
-	cc-1 -> demo use of various connectors starting with wmq cc-2 -> demo the use of webservice consumer component
+	cc-1 -> demo use of various connectors starting with wmq cc-2 -> demo the use of webservice consumer component cc-3 -> demo the use of idempotent message filter

 </pre>